 Kinde is a tiny village located in the state of Michigan.
 With a population of 441 people and just one neighborhood, Kinde is the 583rd largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Kinde is generally considered to be a blue-collar town.
-50.63% of the Kinde workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Kinde, you'll notice that it is more blue-collar than most other communities in America.
+50.63% of Kinde’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kinde is a village of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Kinde who work in maintenance occupations (10.76%), sales jobs (8.86%), and office and administrative support (6.96%).

 As is often the case in a small village, Kinde doesn't have a public transportation system that people use for their commute.